climatepolicyradar/website/src/routes/jobs/front-end-developer.md

 ---
 <!--StartFragment-->

+Climate Policy Radar CIC (CPR) is a climate AI startup on a mission to map and analyse the global policy landscape using Natural Language Processing and Machine Learning.
+Our work helps governments, researchers, civil society and the private sector to understand and advance effective climate policies, enhance accountability, deploy climate finance, and promote data democratisation.

+We’re a not-for-profit startup, having secured our series-A, about to fundraise for the next round.
+With a team of ten and expanding, and about to launch our first product, CPR is at an extremely exciting stage.
+We are now looking for a brilliant and committed Mid-Senior React Developer to join our team.

+As a company, we are deeply committed to our employees’ overall wellbeing, reflected in our progressive policies, including offering unlimited leave, flexible working and a wellbeing allowance.

 ## Role Overview

 * You’ll report to our CTO and work closely alongside experienced server developers and data scientists, our UX/UI designer, and climate policy experts (see our team page to get to know everyone).